offsoc/forgejo/options/setting/config-cheat-sheet.md

 - <a name="service.ENABLE_BASIC_AUTHENTICATION" href="#service.ENABLE_BASIC_AUTHENTICATION">`service.ENABLE_BASIC_AUTHENTICATION`</a>:
   This setting enables Forgejo to be signed in with HTTP BASIC Authentication using the user's password.
   If you set this to false you will not be able to access the tokens endpoints on the API with your password.
-  Please note that setting this to false will not disable OAuth Basic or Basic authentication using a token:
+  Please note that setting this to false will not disable OAuth Basic or Basic authentication using a token.:
   ```ini
   ENABLE_BASIC_AUTHENTICATION = true
   ```